hopeross/psruby-learning/README.md

 - Lesson 15: Blocks
   - This is one of those fun lessons where experts just whip out these common methods like we should all know them lol.
 But, google searching helped me find a method I wanted for something and what they were saying made a ton of sense.
 Also I'm fairly certain there's a bug in the fundraising project but will troubleshoot it more tomorrow.
 - Lesson 16: Symbols and Structs
   - This is making sense.
-Which means I either missed soemthing important or it is as easy as it seems.
+Which means I either missed something important or it is as easy as it seems.
-- Leson 17:
+- Lesson 17: Hashes
+  - Going to need to spend more time with this.
+Got the project to work, but need more time with it
+-